Enterprise Terms & Conditions

-7.1 This clause details the processes to be used to generate a change to the Project Brief.
+7.1 This clause details the processes to be used to generate a change to the Statement of Work.
 The procedure laid out below shall be referred to as “Change Control”or “Change Control Procedure”.

-7.2 The Account Manager and the Project Manager shall conduct discussions relating to proposed changes to the Project Brief in good faith.
+7.2 The Account Manager and the Project Manager shall conduct discussions relating to proposed changes to the Statement of Work in good faith.
 Until such time as both have signed an addendum to this Agreement, we will continue to provide the Services and both Parties shall perform their obligations in accordance with this Agreement.
 On the completion of the addendum, the Parties shall comply with the Agreement as varied.

-7.3 Any work undertaken by us (or on our behalf) in connection with any proposed change to the Project Brief shall be undertaken entirely at our expense and liability unless you agree with us in writing the nature of the work and the Additional Fees or other payment due in respect thereof.
+7.3 Any work undertaken by us (or on our behalf) in connection with any proposed change to the Statement of Work shall be undertaken entirely at our expense and liability unless you agree with us in writing the nature of the work and the Additional Fees or other payment due in respect thereof.

 7.4 Any discussions, negotiations or other communications that may take place between the Parties in connection with any proposed change to this Agreement, including but not limited to the submission of any written communications, prior to the signing by both the Account Manager and the Project Manager of the relevant addendum, shall be without prejudice to the rights of either Party.

-7.5 Neither Party shall unreasonably withhold or delay their agreement to any proposed change to the Project Brief.
+7.5 Neither Party shall unreasonably withhold or delay their agreement to any proposed change to the Statement of Work.

-7.6 Should either Party wish to amend the Project Brief, that Party shall submit details of the proposed variation (a “Change Request”) to the other Party addressing, as far as possible, the following points:
+7.6 Should either Party wish to amend the Statement of Work, that Party shall submit details of the proposed variation (a “Change Request”) to the other Party addressing, as far as possible, the following points:

 7.6.1 the originator and date of the proposal for the proposed change;